Dark-Gran/Farstar-Exodus/README.md

 ## About Project

 In 2014, I have decided to focus on programming.
-Until then I've made only small personal projects.
+Until then I've done only small personal projects and advertisement animations.

 I've been using Flash since I was child, so I have decided to stick with it for my first big project, as I was already familiar with Actionscript (it's third and probably the "first proper" version was new to me back then).
 Adobe Air as a cross-platform runtime solution only made the decision easier.